HISTORY OF THE SOLAR SYSTEM –

 Juno allows us to test different versions of the Jupiter story.

 Why Jupiter?There are many ideas as to how Jupiter might have formed.
-Some scientists think that it began as a solid chunk of heavy material, such as rock and ice.
+Some scientists think that it began as a solid chunk of heavy material (a “planetesimal”), such as rock and ice.
 As its gravity gathered debris, it grew, increasing its gravitational pull.
-Eventually, it became so big that it had enough gravity to attract the light gases – hydrogen, for example – in the nebula around it.
+Eventually, it became so big that it had enough gravity to capture the light gases – hydrogen, for example – in the nebula around it.

 Another possibility is that Jupiter formed when a small region of the gas disk that swirled around the young Sun suddenly collapsed on its own.

 One of the most powerful aspects of science is its ability to make predictions about how the universe works.
 Various theories of Jupiter’s formation say different things about what the planet should be like.
 For example, one theory predicts that Jupiter should have a core of heavy, solid material – made out of elements like carbon, oxygen, nitrogen, and silicon – that’s as massive as three Earths.
 Another theory suggests that there should be nine Earths’ worth of material.
 Yet another idea says the core should weigh as much as 20 Earths.
 An entirely different group of theories makes predictions about how much of Jupiter is made of water.

 By determining the nature of Jupiter’s core and how much water the planet has, scientists can narrow down the many ideas as to how and where Jupiter formed.
 Since Jupiter’s formation and orbital evolution is inextricably tied to Earth’s, Juno’s mission is, in essence, about understanding our own origin.